 </svg>

-<!-- The icon will be red -->
+<!-- The icon itself will be rendered in red -->

 <svg class="text-red-500 w-6 h-6" stroke="currentColor" fill="none">...</svg>